safespring/web/content/solution-brief/compliant-kubernetes.md

 ---
-title: "Compliant Kubernetes on Safespring"
+title: "Welkin on Safespring"
-date: 2021-09-01T13:58:58+01:00
+date: 2024-10-18
 draft: false
 tags: ["English"]
-intro: "Compliant Kubernetes gives you all the benefits of a modern container platform running in Nordic data centers without you having to care about operations."
+intro: "Welkin gives you all the benefits of a modern container platform running in Nordic data centers without you having to care about operations."
 form: ""
 sidebarlinkname: ""
 sidebarlinkurl: ""